dwarvesf/brainery/README.md

 - [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md)
 - [GitHub Desktop](https://desktop.github.com/)

-You will also need to add an [SSH key to your GitHub settings](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+You will also need to add an [SSH key to your GitHub settings](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+You can run our script

 ### Working with our content